-At the First Regular Session of 2009 the Board took note of the "Strategic Results Framework"100 and accepted it as a basis for reporting in 2010.
+At the First Regular Session of 2009, the Board took note of the "Strategic Results Framework" and accepted it as a basis for reporting in 2010.
 The Board requested that it be brought back to its First Regular Session in 2010, taking into account considerations raised by the Board during its discussion and experiences gained during roll-out in the field.
 The Board invited the Secretariat to prepare an information note/assessment on "lessons learned" during implementation.
+The Board subsequently took note of the document "Steps Forward: Implementation of WFP Strategic Results Framework (2008-2013)" at its First Regular Session in 2010.

-- 78. The Strategic Results Framework (SRF) has been part of Strategic Plans since 1997, when the Board approved the introduction of results-based management in the Strategic and Financial Plan (1998-2001).
-The SRF is used by the Board to set WFP's performance standards, assess its implementation plan and resource allocations, and annually assess performance against results indicators. - 79.
-The SRF enhances WFP's ability to: - > set clear objectives, expected outcomes and outputs with related indicators; - ensure that operations are aligned with the Strategic Objectives; - > plan operations and allocate resources to implement the Strategic Objectives;

-- manage programmes and operations; - ➢ learn from experience; and - ➢ report on and be accountable for its achievements. - 80.
+- 116. The Strategic Results Framework (SRF) has been part of Strategic Plans since 1997, when the Board approved the introduction of results-based management in the Strategic and Financial Plan (1998-2001).
+The SRF is used by the Board to set WFP's performance standards, assess its implementation plan and resource allocations, and annually assess performance against results indicators. - 117.
+The SRF enhances WFP's ability to: - > set clear objectives, expected outcomes and outputs with related indicators; - > ensure that operations are aligned with the Strategic Objectives; - > plan operations and allocate resources to implement the Strategic Objectives; - > manage programmes and operations; - learn from experience; and - report on and be accountable for its achievements. - 118.
 The advantages of the SRF include the application of standard methods for specifying, collecting and analysing results for field and support operations.